tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 Roman’s disappearance was ruled a drowning.

-Just like my Grandma.

-One year later, it's spring break, and my parents have been trying to convince me to rent out the house to college kids.
+A year later, it's spring break, and my parents have been trying to convince me to rent out the house to college kids.

 I've been refusing.
 I don't want anyone near the pool.
 I clean it every weekend, but I can't bring myself to actually use it.